garbados/eliza-js/readme.md

 ## Why 'Lizbeth'?

-Because it was the first formulation of "eliza" that wasn't already taken in NPM.
+Because it was the first formulation of "eliza" that wasn't already taken in NPM :P

 ## License